Ali-E/ali-e.github.io/_pages/about.md

 [Jun 2024] 1 paper accepted to Nature Communications!

-[May 2024] Joining Google Cloude's workspace security and privacy team for summer internship!
+[May 2024] Joining Google Cloud's workspace security and privacy team for summer internship!

 [Jan 2024] 1 paper accepted to AISTATS 2024!